algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Functional Specification.md

 # Footnotes

-[^peak]: Several thousands of request per minute.
+[^peak]: Several thousands of requests per minute.

 [^postal]: The postal address is an address with the postal code and the country.

 [^countdown]: DD:HH:MM:SS as days, hours, minutes and seconds.

-[^docker]: Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
+[^docker]: Docker is a set of platform-as-a-service products that use OS-level virtualization to deliver software in packages called containers.

 [^santa]: Between the 24th of december and the 25th of december at midnight.

-[^coordinates]: The geographic coordinates of a position is the latitude and longitude in decimal.
+[^coordinates]: The geographic coordinates of a position are the latitude and longitude in decimal.

 [^speed]: The speed of the sun is 850 000 km/h.

-[^algosup]: Algosup is a computer science shcool based on Vierzon.
+[^algosup]: Algosup is a computer science school based in Vierzon.
 And also the client of this project.

 [^placeholder]: A placeholder represents the substitution text for an element.